BenjaminJackson92/BenJaminJackson1/README.md

-#  Benjamin Jackson.
+#  Benjamin Jackson
 I am currently a CS student at the University of Pittsburgh.
-You can reach me at benjaminjjackson92@gmail.com

 ## 🌐 Socials: